Leveraging Abstract Meaning Representation for Knowledge Base Question Answering

+\textbf{Target Variable:} This rule determines what unbound variable follows a \sparql statement.
+As mentioned in Section \ref{sec:approach}, the \textit{amr-unknown} node represents the missing concept in a question, so it is used as the target variable for the query.
+The one exception is for questions that have an AMR predicate that is marked as imperative, e.g. in Figure \ref{fig:amr_examples} (center) a question beginning with ``Count the awards ..." will have \textit{count-01} marked as imperative.
+In these cases, the algorithm uses the \textit{arg1} of the imperative predicate as the target variable (see Algorithm \ref {algo:path_based}, line 3).

-\textbf{$\boldsymbol{S}$-Rule:} Identifying queries that require sorting sets of variable bindings.
-This is achieved by analyzing the \textit{have-degree-91} Propbank frame, which has arguments that help the system to determine: (1) which AMR variable represents the quantity of interest, and (2) the direction of the sort (ascending or descending).
+\textbf{Sorting:} This rule detects the need for sorting by the presence of superlatives and quantities in the query graph prior to relation linking.
+Superlatives are parsed into AMR with \textit{most} and \textit{least} nodes and quantities are indicated by the PropBank frame \textit{have-degree-91}, whose arguments determine: (1) which variable in $\mathcal{V}$ represents the quantity of interest, and (2) the direction of the sort (ascending or descending).

-\textbf{$\boldsymbol{C}$-Rule:} Identifying queries that require counting the bindings of the target variable.
-We use a neural language model to predict the answer type of the given question.
-If the predicted answer type is \textit{CARDINAL}, then we find the KB type of the unknown variable by looking at the domain or range of the triple in which it appears.
-If neither the domain nor range include \textit{CARDINAL}, we add the \textit{COUNT} aggregation function for the unknown variable in the candidate logic statement.

-\textbf{$\boldsymbol{T}$-Rule:} Identifying queries that require type information.
-We observed that most answer sets have type homogeneity.
-The $T$-Rule uses this insight to inspect candidate answers and determine when a type constraint should be added.
-When different types are observed in a candidate answer set, the $T$-Rule adds a type constraint to the main variable.

-The relation linking module outputs a set of KB relation buckets, say $B_1, B_2, \ldots, B_m$, where each bucket $B_i$ contains subject $s_i$, object $o_i$, and a ranked-order list of top-10 relations denoted by $[r_{i1}, r_{i2}, \ldots, r_{i10}]$.
-Each $r_{ij},\;\forall i=1,\ldots, m; j=1,\ldots, 10$ belongs to the RDF/OWL KB and is assigned a weight $w_{ij}$ denoting its relevance.
-The AMR to Logic module first applies the above rules to find the target variable and the constructs that the question may require.
-Then it uses the relationship linking output to produce a top-k list of possible logic interpretations.
-It takes all possible combinations of KB triples across these $m$ buckets and calls each such combination a hypothesis $h$.
-We rank order these hypotheses based on the average weights of the triples inside the hypothesis, that is $(1/k)\sum_{t=1}^{k}w_{i_tj_t}$.
-For KBQA, each of these hypotheses is used to generate a candidate logic query.